linuxserver/docker-calibre/README.md

 This image sets up the calibre desktop app and makes its interface available via Guacamole server in the browser.
 The interface is available at `http://your-ip:8080` or `https://your-ip:8181`.

 By default, there is no password set for the main gui.
-Optional environment variable `PASSWORD` will allow setting a password for the user `abc`.
+Optional environment variable `PASSWORD` will allow setting a password for the user `abc`, via http auth.

-Port 8081 is reserved for Calibre's built-in webserver, which can be enabled within the desktop app settings, and the internal port must be set to `8081` although it will then be available at the host mapped port for external access.
+Port 8081 is reserved for Calibre's built-in webserver, which can be enabled within the desktop app settings, and the internal port _must be_ set to `8081` although it will then be available at the host mapped port for external access.

 ### Options in all KasmVNC based GUI containers